jutsuai/jutsu-docs/docs/introduction.md

 ### Builders

-- **Builder Studio: As a Builder, you have access to our creative core, which provides intuitive tools and workflows for creating, configuring, deploying, and monetizing intelligent agents.
+- **Builder Studio**: As a Builder, you have access to our creative core, which provides intuitive tools and workflows for creating, configuring, deploying, and monetizing intelligent agents.
 Whether you are using low-code/no-code solutions or diving deep into development, the Builder Studio is designed to support your journey from concept to deployment.

 - **Monetization Opportunities**: List your agents in the Marketplace Hub and earn micro-royalties based on usage and engagement.
 The platform ensures you receive fair compensation for your contributions, providing financial incentives that encourage continuous innovation.